rdkcentral/Ripple/README.md

 Lets apply this to an actual Ripple 2.0 runtime which has loaded the below plugins
 1. `device/thunder`: This starts the thunder thread and accepts Device Requests.
 It also accepts Device extentions which assist in proprietary thunder plugins and device specific thunder extensions.
 2. `examples/rpc_extn`: This provides 2 extensions one for externalizing hdcp firebolt api and another to showcase support for legacy which can call into another rpc extension in `core/main`
-3. `examples/thunder_extn`: Provides an extn for HDCPProfile Thunder api which exists in streaming devices and not on display devices like TV.